Purchasing a house or condo can be pretty complicated, but having a blueprint of the normal process can steady your nerves.

 Some contingencies, like a home or roof inspection, are usually at the buyer’s discretion.
 Others, like a home appraisal, can be tied to the loan approval.

-7. Closing on the Home and Moving In
+7. Close on the Home and Move In

 Once you and the seller are on the same page about a price, the house goes into escrow.
 That involves a third party, namely an escrow officer, making sure that both of you meet the conditions you’ve agreed to.